SamirIngley/Desktop-Profiles/README.md

 ### 1. Download / clone this repo.
 * Move it where you want, then 'cd' into it.
-* Note: If you move the folder after the next step, refer to the :boom:Errors section at the bottom.
+* Note: If you move the folder after the next step, refer to the [:boom: Errors](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#boom-errors)

 ![Image2](READMEimg/download.png)